 Hello, Lydia’s Lechon!

 A well-known brand that has been around for over 51 years, Lydia’s Lechon continues to make gatherings, big or small, extra special with its famous roasted pig.
 But unknown to many, Lydia’s offer more than just lechon.
-In fact, it serves other dishes that you wouldn’t associate with lechon
+In fact, it serves other dishes that you wouldn’t associate with lechon.

 Let’s start off with the dishes that are somewhat close to roasted pig first.